cmckitterick/windows365/Windows365/link/certificates-networking.md

 Windows 365 Link supports the same certificate policies for authentication as Windows 11.
 Intune can be used for:

 - Trusted certificate installation.
-- PKCS certificates.
+- Public Key Cryptography Standards (PKCS) certificates.
-- SCEP certificates.
+-Simple Certificate Enrollment Protocol (SCEP) certificates.

 Most certificate policies that work with Microsoft Entra joined Windows 11 devices also work on Windows 365 Link.